Jason Momoa surprises passengers aboard flight to Hawaii

 “Aloha Kakahiaka.
 Good morning guests, this is Jason Momoa.”

-Momoa, star of ‘Aquaman’ and a beloved Hawaii native, handed out bottles of Mananalu water on the flight, as part of the partnership with the airline.
-A viral Tiktok shared the moment, showing the “hottest steward” pulling the beverage cart and handing out water while sporting a flower tucked behind his ear.
+Momoa, a star of ‘Aquaman’ and a beloved Hawaii native, handed out bottles of Mananalu water on the flight as part of the partnership with the airline.
+A viral TikTok shared the moment, showing the “hottest steward” pulling the beverage cart and handing out water while sporting a flower tucked behind his ear.

 Hawaiian Airlines started serving the 16-ounce bottles to Premium Cabin guests in April and replaced single-use plastic water bottles in the Pau Hana snack cart on continental U.S. flights.